HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 ### Document size

-In the analysis we also had a look at document size, that is, HTML bytes transferred over the network.
+A page's document size refers to the amount of HTML bytes transferred over the network, including compression if enabled.
 In the set of 6.3 million documents:

 * 1,110 documents are empty (0 bytes).
 * The average document size is 50.35 KB ([in most cases compressed](https://w3techs.com/technologies/details/ce-gzipcompression)).
-* The (by far) largest document weighs 64.16 _MB_, almost deserving its own analysis and chapter in the Almanac.
+* The (by far) largest document weighs 64.16 _MB_, almost deserving its own analysis and chapter in the Web Almanac.

 How is this situation in general, then?
 The median document weighs 25.24 KB:

 {{ figure_markup(
   image="document-size.png",
-  caption="Document size",
-  description="Document size in bytes per percentile, with the median document weighing 26.62 KB on desktop.", sheets_gid="2066175354", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQPKzFb574UnGTcfw5mcD1qR7RYHyGjQTc2hiMuYix0QoTH1DPe54Q2JucXL8bfZ6kjRoAfhk3ckudc/pubchart?oid=386686971&format=interactive",
+  caption="The amount of HTML bytes transferred over the network, including compression if enabled.", description="Document size in bytes per percentile, with the median document weighing 26.62 KB on desktop.", sheets_gid="2066175354", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQPKzFb574UnGTcfw5mcD1qR7RYHyGjQTc2hiMuYix0QoTH1DPe54Q2JucXL8bfZ6kjRoAfhk3ckudc/pubchart?oid=386686971&format=interactive",